rfreidel/SteamJailer/README.md

 # Project: Steam Jailer

-An ambitious multipart part project uses iocache and custom c++ and shell to provide this service
+An ambitious multipart part project uses iocache and custom c++ and shell to provide this function

 Installs iocache configures and loads your jail, installs wine-proton, winetricks in a script that is commented into the jail, installs modules, and eventualy Steam using Posix compliant syntax, I think